UK Immigration & Citizenship Lawyers

 The minimum income requirement is £29,000 per year.

-Income from employment or self-employment of the non-British partner may not be taken into account, even if they the main breadwinner in the family.
-Families in these circumstances may opt for the Skilled Worker visa and look for employment in the UK offering sponsorship opportunities.
+Income from employment or self-employment of the non-British partner may not be taken into account, even if they are the main breadwinner in the family.
+Families in these circumstances may opt for the Skilled Worker visa with a view to potentially switching to the spouse visa once in the UK.

 Non-employment income, such as income from pensions, rental of property, interest on savings, can belong to either applicant or the sponsor.